-Osteoarthritis?
+Osteoarthritis in Women?
 Almost everyone has experienced joint pain.
 Society often mistakenly assume all joint pain caused by gout or rheumatism.
 Both diseases can cause joint pain indeed, but it is really rare.

 Other diseases are often considered to result in joint pain is cholesterol and osteoporosis.
 This assumption is wrong because cholesterol and osteoporosis never cause joint pain.

 The main causes of joint pain at the age of 45 years, especially the knees and hips, is a joint calcification.
 At the age of under 45 years, the leading cause of joint pain is caused by muscle inflammation excessive physical activity or sport due to injury.

 Calcification of the joints or osteoarthritis is a disease in which the joint cartilage thinning.
 Functioning cartilage lining the ends of the bones forming the joint, so the joint can move freely without pain.

 The function of the joint cartilage can be likened to a function that coats wheels vehicle tires so the car can move freely without hindrance.
 Just like car tires that will be depleted due to wear caused by friction with the road, as well as the joint cartilage will wear out and thinned rub against each other every time the joint moves.

 If the joint cartilage is damaged and thinning, the ends of bones forming the joint rub against each other and meet directly without coating cartilage, causing joint pain.

 Cause thinning of the cartilage on joint calcification is not known with certainty and are considered as part of the aging process.
 Each person will experience joint calcification of varying degrees.